sushantpadha/vignere-cipher/README.md

 encrypt and decipher messages with vignere cipher

-inspired by the movie Imitation Game, 2014 (no, this is not the Enigma cipher)

 positional arguments:
   text        text message to decrypt or encrypt (all non-alphabetic characters will be removed)